learn-co-curriculum/cssi-6.2-gae-intro/README.md

 ### MVC
-In week 1, we learned front-end languages: HTML and CSS and a back-end language: Python.
+In week 1, we learned front-end languages: HTML, CSS and JS and a back-end language: Python.
 Webapps need a way to connect the front-end, the back-end and will often need a database.

 The way that many people refer to the connections between everything a webapp might need is MVC or Model-View-Controller.